a2roger/backup/w3_computervision/readme.md

 The area of a contour can be obtained with `Contour.area()`.
 We use this method in this sketch to ignore contours below a certain size.

-Like the previous `pipeline` sketch, this sketch also uses the mosue to tweak filter parameters. `adjustX()` controls morphological closing, `adjustY()` controls binary threshold.
+Like the previous `pipeline` sketch, this sketch also uses the mouse to tweak filter parameters. `adjustX()` controls morphological closing, `adjustY()` controls binary threshold.

 #### Experiments